Index of

 Salvation "said" to "cure"?

 JC: Salvation cures.
-Medicine offers the illusion of cure, leaving the root
+Medicine offers the illusion of cure, leaving the

-and does not exist.
+else is illusion, and does not exist.

 MT: Once again, you turn my world upside down.

 JC: No, I turn it right side up.
-It was upside down all along, and you didn't
+It was upside down all along, and you

-know it.
+didn't know it.

-MT: I just got a glimpse of what we're doing in our endless pursuit of the
+MT: I just got a glimpse of what we're doing in our endless pursuit of

-are hungry elsewhere, while in this country eating is an illness.
+People are hungry elsewhere, while in this country eating is an illness.

 Even our animals suffer from this--my folks' cat is obese.
 Cat comes around